betsalel-williamson/ece-1160-lab-3-real-time-scheduling-over-linux/test/lib/googletest-master/googlemock/docs/CookBook.md

 };
 ```

-Now, the mock `DoShareBuzz()` method is free to save the buzz argument for later use if this is what you want:
+Now, the mock `DoShareBuzz()` strategy is free to save the buzz argument for later use if this is what you want:

 ```
   std::unique_ptr<Buzz> intercepted_buzz;